 As we progress deeper into the current real estate cycle, most Jake and Gino members I interact with are asking the question: “When (not if) will we have a market correction?
 We stress in our education that buying right is critical to an investor’s success and one of the goals in buying right is to limit your downside risk.
-This article will focus on five crucial questions to ask a seller when analyzing a deal, why these questions need to be asked, and how to use these questions during the negotiation process.
+This article will focus on five crucial questions to ask a seller when analyzing a deal for buying multifamily real estate, why these questions need to be asked, and how to use these questions during the negotiation process.

 As a life coach, I have spent hours asking my clients empowering questions to help them learn more about themselves and to ultimately answer their own questions.
 An empowering question is a thought provoking, open ended, challenging question that allows a person to look for answers and new opportunities.
 Please click here to read how to utilize empowering questions: Empowering Questions.

-Your mission is to collect as much information as possible when asking these empowering questions and then formulating a solid plan based on the information.
-Most investors make assumptions when entering a negotiation and fail to discover important details pertaining to the investment.
+Your mission is to collect as much information as possible when asking these empowering questions and then formulating a solid plan for buying multifamily based on the information.
+Most investors make assumptions when entering a negotiation for buying multifamily real estate and fail to discover important details pertaining to the investment.
 Your job is to seek out the seller’s problem and then create a solution to his problem with your offer.
 An investor who can solve bigger problems will potentially earn bigger returns.

 Why are you selling?